gypsydave5/gypsydave5.github.io/_posts/2014-12-21-clojure-thoughts.md

 (fn [seqn n] (last (take (inc n) seqn)))
 ```

-Here we `take` the first one-more-than-n (`inc` increments its argument) item
+Here we `take` the first one-more-than-n (`inc` increments its argument) items
-s from the sequence, and then take the `last` one from the end - which will be
+from the sequence, and then take the `last` one from the end of that new list-
-the nth element.
+which will be the nth element.

 `take` is used in many of the examples I've seen as a way of accessing
-a sequence which may be infinite - I've seen it used to access sequences like
+a sequence which may be infinite like the Fibonacci series - see some of the
-the Fibonacci series - see some of the examples over at
+examples over at
 [Wikibooks](https://en.wikibooks.org/wiki/Clojure_Programming/Examples/Lazy_Fibonacci).

-We can squeeze some more succinctness in there using some alternative syntax:
+We can squeeze more succinctness in there using some alternative syntax:

 ```clojure
 #(last (take (inc %2) %1))